 After all these discussions, I think you can decide on your own.
 If anyone asks me which one is best for use?
 Then I would say as a beginner of WordPress sites; one should use WordPress.com because it helps to make a simple personal blog or website easy.
 It can be compared to a beginner door in the world of WordPress.
 To get a fully operated and commercial website, WordPress.org is the best choice, no doubt.
 It gives you the real taste and adventure of websites, making the world for sure.

 Whether you are going for WordPress.com or WordPress.org, your decision to use WordPress is going to pay off smartly.
 Most importantly, you will be a part of a WordPress community that helps each other and grow together.
-Plus, there are WordCamps, meetups, and workshop happening all around the world to stay connected and spread the love of WordPress through co-operation.
+Plus, there are WordCamps, meetups, and workshops happening all around the world to stay connected and spread the love of WordPress through cooperation.
 Enjoy your journey with WordPress.
 For more of such WordPress stuff, please visit our WordPress tutorials section.